 Acceptance into the program will be based on:

 Central Processing Program Application for Spring 2016 Entrance

 We are now accepting application for Spring '16 program entry.
-Program applications and all admissions requirements must be completed by the end of September to apply for January program entry.
+Program applications and all admissions requirements must be completed to apply for January program entry.
 See Admissions Requirements above for full admission procedure information.